michael-hahn/django-1/django/splice/README.md

 * [x] If `HttpRespone` can be enforced by the type system (through `str()` or `format()`) why can't we do the same with `TemplateResponse` (or `render()`)?

-* [x] Write down all the strategies that we use to modify Python's framework to work with untrusted data types.
-This can be an interesting discussion point in the paper to show how easy or difficult to adapt our system!

 * [x] Check if decorators change the methods in the base classes that caused the `isinstance([], UserString) == True` problem.